 Should I Become a Municipal Clerk?

+Step one is to complete the education requirements.
 While a municipal clerk's exact educational requirements and job duties may vary depending on municipality size and type, students can benefit from pursuing a degree.
 Students may consider associate's or bachelor's degree programs in related areas, such as public administration and political science.
-Degree programs in these areas can provide students with foundational knowledge in historical and contemporary politics and municipal, regional, state and federal government.
-Students can also consider programs that will help them develop skills related to human resources administration, city planning, municipal budgeting and public information management.
+Degree programs in these areas can provide students with foundational knowledge in historical and contemporary politics and municipal, regional, state, and federal government.
+Students can also consider programs that will help them develop skills related to human resources administration, city planning, municipal budgeting, and public information management.

 Step 2: Gain Experience

+Step two is to gain experience.
 Employers typically look for municipal clerks with related professional experience.
 Related areas, such as payroll or general office administration, can provide this experience.
-Experience in duties like following company procedure, completing administrative work and requesting information from law offices can also be beneficial.
+Experience in duties like following company procedure, completing administrative work, and requesting information from law offices can also be beneficial.

-- Earn professional certification.
-Obtaining credentials like the Certified Municipal Clerk (CMC) from the International Institute of Municipal Clerks can help demonstrate an understanding of the position and increase job prospects.
+You may want to earn professional certification.
+Obtaining credentials like the Certified Municipal Clerk from the International Institute of Municipal Clerks can help demonstrate an understanding of the position and increase job prospects.

 Step 3: Obtain Entry-Level Employment

-Entry-level work allows municipal clerks to become experienced in all relevant job functions, such as taking minutes of town meetings, keeping records of municipal information, administering licenses for use of public property and preparing public reports on community activities.
+Step three is to obtain entry-level employment.
+Entry-level work allows municipal clerks to become experienced in all relevant job functions, such as taking minutes of town meetings, keeping records of municipal information, administering licenses for use of public property, and preparing public reports on community activities.
 Municipal clerks are also responsible for numerous administrative duties, such as drafting correspondence involving elected officials and entering matters of public record into town or citywide information systems.

 Exact job duties may vary somewhat depending on the size of the municipality by which a clerk is employed.
 Clerks working in small towns often handle all municipal matters, such as license distribution and court date scheduling.
-Larger cities may have separate clerks for courts and license-related matters, leaving municipal clerks in charge mainly of public administration duties like the ones described above.
+Larger cities may have separate clerks for courts and license-related matters, leaving municipal clerks in charge mainly of public administration duties.